Management Information System (MIS) for schools

 At Arbor, we’ve been developing new tools to support leaders and Admin Staff manage the challenges of Covid-19.

-We’ll also partner you with a Google accredited support team who’ll give you tailored support to get your integration set-up.
+We’ll also partner you with a Google or Microsoft accredited support team who’ll give you tailored support to get your integration set-up.
 They’ll also be your port of call if you need any help along the way.

 What does this mean for you?

 Check out The Key for School Leaders for some great guidance on getting the most out of a digital learning platform.

 Arbor MIS gives staff at all levels a shared view of progress, with accessible, out-of-the-box dashboards and quick custom reports.
 But we know that you might sometimes want an even more customised approach to reporting.

 That’s why we’re excited to launch our brand new Microsoft Power BI Connector.
 The Connector pre-loads your key Arbor data into Power BI, allowing you to visualise it in creative new ways.

 We’ve also created five ready-to-go template dashboards which will save you hours of manual set-up, and allow you to dig into key factors behind your school or MAT’s performance.
 Plus, they’re fully customisable, giving you the freedom to present your data how you need to.

 Get in touch with your Account Manager to get started with Google Classroom™, Microsoft Office 365 or Microsoft Power BI at firstname.lastname@example.org.

 We’d love to show you how Arbor could help you work faster, smarter and collaborate more across your school or MAT.
 Come along to a free webinar to Arbor MIS in action, or book a free personalised demo here.